abiUni/airbnb_boston_seattle/README.md

 ![image info](./images/neighborhood_correlation.png)

+## Medium Blogpost
+An article explaining the results detailed in this notebook can be found [here](https://abirbouraffa.medium.com/east-coast-or-west-coast-38b90dda0dbe)

 ## Acknowledgements
 We would to acknowledge that analyses in this notebook were inspired by the [Kaggle notebook of Alexandra Deis](https://www.kaggle.com/aleksandradeis/airbnb-seattle-reservation-prices-analysis) and the [Medium article of Nadim Kawwa](https://medium.com/@nadimkawwa/boston-what-determines-airbnb-prices-d5bc670454b6), many thanks!